 The Georgia Milestones Assessment System (Georgia Milestones) is a comprehensive summative assessment program spanning grades 3 through high school.
-Georgia Milestones measures how well students have learned the knowledge and skills outlined in the state-adopted content standards in language arts, mathematics, science, and social studies.
-Students in grades 3 through 8 take an end-of-grade assessment in each content area, while high school students take an end-of-course assessment for each of the ten courses designated by the State Board of Education.
+Georgia Milestones measures how well students have learned the knowledge and skills outlined in the state-adopted content standards in English Language Arts, mathematics, science, and social studies.
+Students in grades 3 through 8 take an end-of-grade assessment in English Language Arts and mathematics while students in grades 5 and 8 are also assessed in science and social studies.
+High school students take an end-of-course assessment for each of the ten courses designated by the State Board of Education.

 Features the Georgia Milestone Assessment System include:

-- open-ended (constructed-response) items in language arts and mathematics (all grades and courses);
+- open-ended (constructed-response) items in English Language Arts and mathematics (all grades and courses);

-- a writing component (in response to passages read by students) at every grade level and course within the language arts assessment;
+- a writing component (in response to passages read by students) at every grade level and course within the English Language Arts assessment;

 - norm-referenced items in all content areas and courses, to complement the criterion-referenced information and to provide a national comparison; and